codelder/opsbox/WARP.md

 Project overview
 - Monorepo with a Rust backend and a SvelteKit (Vite) frontend.
 - Backend (server/): Cargo workspace with two crates:
-  - api-gateway: Axum HTTP server that nests logsearch APIs under /api/v1/logsearch and serves the built SPA from embedded static assets.
+  - api-gateway: Axum HTTP server that nests logseek APIs under /api/v1/logseek and serves the built SPA from embedded static assets.
-  - logsearch: Library exposing router() and domain logic for log search (local files and S3/MinIO), settings persistence, and an NL→Q helper via local Ollama.
+  - logseek: Library exposing router() and domain logic for log search (local files and S3/MinIO), settings persistence, and an NL→Q helper via local Ollama.
 - Frontend (ui/): SvelteKit app compiled to static assets directly into server/api-gateway/static using adapter-static with SPA fallback.

 Toolchains and prerequisites